Common Injuries in Personal Injury Cases

 Traumatic Back Injuries - A back injury caused by a car accident is considered a traumatic injury.
 The treatment will vary depending on the type of injury.
 Spinal fractures are frequently treated differently than sprains or strains.
 The type of doctor to see for a back injury also varies.

 Bulging Discs and Herniated Discs - Bulging discs develop when the disc's outer shell weakens, allowing the disc to bulge or flatten to one side of the spinal canal.
 If you have a spinal disc injury, this could happen.
 A swollen disc is similar to letting the air out of a car tire.
 The disc appears to sag and bulge outward.
+These injuries can push near or even make contact with nerves running through the spine causing a wide variety of pain, numbness, burning sensations and other medical issues.
+These are common injuries in auto accidents and falls.

 Anterolisthesis - Anterolisthesis is a condition of the spine in which the upper vertebral body, the drum-shaped area in front of each vertebra, slips forward onto the vertebra beneath.
 The symptoms of anterolisthesis vary greatly depending on whether the slippage pinches the nerve roots and which area is affected.
+Car crashes and falls are a common cause of this condition.

 Cervical Radiculopathy - Cervical radiculopathy is a medical term for when a nerve root in the cervical spine becomes inflamed or damaged, resulting in a change in neurological function.
 Numbness, abnormal reflexes, or weakness can spread from the neck to the shoulder, arm, hand, or fingers.
 Tingling or pain that ranges from achy to shock-like or burning may also radiate into the arm or hand.
+This condition is common from the trauma of an auto accident or other personal injury case where forces cause injury to the neck.

-Whiplash - Depending on the severity of the accident, whiplash can be mild or severe.
+Whiplash - Depending on the severity of the auto accident, whiplash can be mild or severe.
 Although modern vehicle safety systems are more likely to prevent severe whiplash, it is still possible.
 If this is the case in your accident, you must seek medical attention immediately.

 Soft Tissue Injury - Other, more serious injuries may lurk behind the seemingly innocuous soft tissue case.
 Spinal injuries, disc bulging and herniation, concussions, and brain injuries can all be the result of a minor fender-bender.
 Symptoms can emerge over time, and how you feel immediately following an accident is not always indicative of the true extent of your injuries.